Retirement Accounts

 • It is only offered to a select group of highly paid or key management employees of non-governmental tax-exempt organizations, such as hospitals, universities, and credit unions.

-• The employee can make contributions up to the yearly limit — in 2024 this is $23,000 plus $7,500 in catch-up contributions if you are at least 50 years old and create an individualized investment strategy.
+• The employee can make contributions up to the yearly limit — in 2023 this is $22,500 plus $7,500 in catch-up contributions if you are at least 50 years old.

 • The exemption from the ERISA rules allows employers to make unlimited contributions to the plan as a financial incentive for these employees.